 The Organization maintains a SIMPLE-IRA retirement plan for eligible employees.
 The Organization makes a matching contribution to the account of each eligible employee who is employed at the company at year end up to 3% of the employee's salary earned during the year.
-Expenses related to the plan for the year ended December 31, 2019 were \$3,146.
+Expenses related to the plan for the years ended December 31, 2020 and 2019 was \$3,120 and \$3,146, respectively.